 October 11–15, 2021

-The international festival for contemporary music “Moscow Forum” belongs to the most important Russian festivals for contemporary art.
-This independent festival was organized for the first time in 1994 and its chief aim is the integration of contemporary Russian music into an overall European cultural context, the demonstration of the newest tendencies in the art of composition, juxtaposing music by composers from various countries and various schools.
-In the festival’s programs new works by Russian composers are performed in the same concerts along with new compositions by their colleagues from abroad.
-This festival is conceived as a cultural dialogue between diverse countries.
+Independent festival “Moscow Forum” belongs to the most important Russian festivals for contemporary music.
+Encountered in 1994 this festival was designed to integrate contemporary Russian music into an overall European cultural context.
+In the festival’s programs Russian and foreign musicians perform works, which demonstrate the newest tendencies in the art of composition, juxtaposing music by composers from various countries and various schools.

 The Moscow Forum contributes to the further development of Russian musical culture and its integration into the overall European cultural context.